-The fee for introducing a Tenant on a multiple agency basis is 12% (10% plus VAT) of the annual gross rental, ignoring any options for either party to terminate, with a minimum charge of £300, plus VAT.
+The fee for introducing a Tenant is 8% (9.6% inclusive of VAT) of the annual gross rental, ignoring any options for either party to terminate, with a minimum charge of £300, plus VAT.
 This refers to all rentals exceeding three months’ duration.
-In the event that the original term is extended beyond one year to either the same Tenant or any person or company connected with this Tenant, a further renewal commission at the rate of 8% plus VAT will be due.
+In the event that the original term is extended beyond one year to either the same Tenant or any person or company connected with this Tenant, a further renewal commission at the rate of 7% plus VAT will be due.
 This fee is due for any subsequent renewals of the tenancy, for any term, whether or not the renewal is arranged by Property Sisters.
 We will, of course, be in communication with you and the Tenant(s) to help with negotiating of the renewal terms and to draw up necessary legal documents.
-For short term tenancies of 3 months or under our charges are 15% of the total rent payable, plus VAT.

-We are able to offer a management service at an additional fee of 7.2% (6% plus VAT) of the total rent due for the entire term and any extensions.
-Management is only available in conjunction with our letting service.
+We are able to offer a management service at an additional fee of 5% (6% inclusive of VAT) of the total rent due for the entire term and any extensions.
+Management is available with or without our letting service.